Self-Care: 12 Ways to Take Better Care of Yourself

 Next, make sure your bedroom is the best possible place for you to get good REM sleep.
 It should be free of distractions (such as a television, laptop, cellphone, etc.).
 And make sure you have room-darkening curtains to keep the sun from waking you up too early in the mornings.

 2. Take care of yourself by taking care of your gut.

 Your gut health can have a significant impact on your health, well-being, and feelings of vitality.
 The types of foods you eat crucially impact the bacteria that live in your stomach, resulting in a cascade of either positive or negative outcomes.
-An unhappy gut can lead to an unhappy person, and vice-versa.
+Healing the gut can lead to an unhappy person, and vice-versa.